dflock/duncanlock.net/content/posts/tech/the-smart-guide-to-stack-overflow-zero-to-hero.rst

 You can also get reputation by *asking* questions: +5 for each upvote your question gets.

 How to ask good questions?
+Questions that attract good answers - and upvotes?
 The `official guide is here <http://stackoverflow.com/helpcenter/asking>`_.
 In addition to this, my tips for good questions are:

 Search first
 -----------------------------